JuliaLang/PackageCompiler.jl/README.md

 ## Side effects

 1. Using `PackageCompiler` makes it impossible to load changed package code automatically - it must be `eval`'ed in from the current session.
 This becomes a problem when developing packages.

+## Packages needing special treatment

+There are some packages which need their `__init__` functions explicitly called when AOT compiling them.
+There are two packages for which this is known - `GR.jl` and `Unitful.jl`.